ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-second-approach.md

 ## npx mybabel example.js --plugins=./babel-transform-curry-function-withhelper.cjs

-We can execute it using the `npx mybabel` command containing the symbolic link pointing to the babel version in our `learning` workspace that we created in a previous step:
+We can execute it using the `npx mybabel` command containing the symbolic link pointing to our babel version[^symbolicLink] in our `learning` workspace that we created in a previous step:
+[^symbolicLink]: Remember: `node_modules/.bin/mybabel` `->` `/Users/casianorodriguezleon/campus-virtual/2122/learning/compiler-learning/babel-tanhauhau/packages/babel-cli/bin/babel.js`

 ```
 ➜  tan-liu-article git:(main) npx mybabel example.js \